Li Bi

 Li Bi or Li Mi (李泌; 722 – April 1, 789), courtesy name Changyuan (長源), formally the Marquess of Ye County (鄴縣侯), was a Chinese historian, poet, and politician during the Tang dynasty.
 Li was a trusted advisor and close friend to Emperor Suzong of Tang, whom he aided in suppressing the An Lushan Rebellion, and later served as chancellor and chief civil official under Emperor Dezong.
 An accomplished man of letters, Li was a dedicated Taoist practitioner who cut an unusual figure at court, disentangling himself from political intrigue by leading an eremitic lifestyle and often eschewing high office to serve as personal counsellor to Emperor Suzong and his successors, Emperor Daizong and Emperor Dezong.
 Li's strategies helped stabilize the Tang state during a chaotic era marked by rebellion, warfare, and tension with foreign powers, though his influence and perceived eccentricity drew criticism from contemporary rivals and some traditional historians.
 Li is one of the 40 prominent figures memorialized in the Wu Shuang Pu by Jin Guliang.

 Background

 Li Bi was born in 722, during the reign of Emperor Xuanzong.
-His family was from the Tang dynasty capital Chang'an, but his ancestors claimed order from Liaodong Peninsula and further claimed ancestry from the Warring States period state Qin (the precursor to the Qin dynasty) official Li Tan (李曇) and Li Tan's son, the Zhao prime minister Li Qi (李齊).
-Their traceable ancestry included officials of the Han dynasty, Jin dynasty (266–420), Later Yan, Northern Wei, and Northern Zhou.
+His family was from the Tang dynasty capital Chang'an, but his ancestors claimed order from Liaodong Peninsula ,he was 4×-great-grandson of Li Bi,who is one of the Eight Zhuguo Of Western Wei.
 Li Bi's father Li Chengxiu (李承休) was a county magistrate.